-The way we work and the environments in which we work have changed, dramatically so in 2020 with the Coronavirus pandemic, but our workplaces had been evolving for years and will continue to do so.
+The way we work and the environments in which we work have been evolving for years.
 Human-centric space design has become more prevalent as we learn more about how our surroundings influence our thoughts, feelings and behaviour.

 We recently discovered some Finnish research, conducted by Kaisa Oksanen (University of Jyväskylä) and Professor Pirjo Ståhle (Finland Futures Research Centre, University of Turku), into the impact of environment on innovation, which encapsulates for us what we have learnt over the years we have been in the business of providing ‘space’.